mantognini/leon/doc/verification.rst

 support for verifying properties of ADTs.
 Among other things, Leon provides an annotation ``@induct``, which can be used to automatically prove postconditions of recursive functions defined on ADTs by way of *structural induction*.
-We have already seen an example such an inductive property, namely ``rightUnitAppend``.
+We have already seen an example of such an inductive property, namely ``rightUnitAppend``.
 In fact, using ``@induct``, Leon is able to prove ``rightUnitAppend`` directly: